tl-its-umich-edu/kartograafr/README.md

 The kartograafr application...

 * searches for Canvas courses and their assignments which are associated with a specific Canvas outcome object,
-* creates or updates ArcGIS groups that contain the users of the Canvas courses it found,
+* creates or updates ArcGIS groups that contain the users of the Canvas course assignments it found,
 * reads part of its configuration (course IDs to be checked) from a page in a specific Canvas course used only for this purpose,
 * can be easily updated by changing its configuration course page in Canvas,
 * allows support staff to update its configuration via Canvas without requiring server sysadmin access